joleitner/foobar-webshop/README.md

 ## Getting Started

-To run the project locally, clone the repository and navigate into the `webshop-joleitner` directory.
+To run the project locally, clone the repository and navigate into the `foobar-webshop` directory.

 ### Setup local environment